Rocky Mountain Resources has proposed the following:

 - 5 Million tons per year of production with a minimum 20 year quarry life

 - 24/7 operation with extraction and trucking from 6:00 am to 6:00 pm, blasting from 9:00 am to 4:00 pm, no seasonal closure

 - Extracting 100 Million tons from a 175’ deep layer

 - 450 trucks/day is a truck every 96 seconds each direction along the haul route

-This photo shows the proposed expansion of the Transfer Trail mine.
-The current mining area is seen on the bottom right of the photo.
+These photos show the proposed expansion of the Transfer Trail mine.
+The current mining area is seen on the bottom right in blue.